-The Innovation Union contains over thirty action points including ground-breaking proposals like the European Innovation Partnerships.
-For example, the pilot Partnership on active and healthy ageing aims to add an average of two years of healthy life for everyone in Europe
+The Innovation Union contains over thirty action points including ground-breaking initiatives like the European Innovation Partnerships.
+For example, the Partnership on active and healthy ageing aims to add an average of two years of healthy life for everyone in Europe

 The Innovation Union also introduces the strategic use of public procurement budgets to finance innovation, a comprehensive Innovation Scoreboard based on 25 indicators and a European knowledge market for patents and licensing.

-It includes measures to reinforce successful existing initiatives like the Risk Sharing Finance Facility , which has so far levered 15 times the combined Commission and European Investment Bank contribution of over a billion euro.
+It includes measures to reinforce successful existing initiatives like the Risk Sharing Finance Facility, which has so far leveraged 15 times the combined Commission and European Investment Bank contribution of over a billion euro.

 Click on the image titles below for summaries of the issues addressed in the Innovation Union Plan.